kylecohen14/can-of-books-backend/README.md

 * Utilizing resources
 * Navigating

-How can you best utilize these strengths in the development of your application?
+***How can you best utilize these strengths in the development of your application?***

 We're going to work together to highlight our strengths and utilize them in this project.

-In what areas do you each want to develop greater strength?
+***In what areas do you each want to develop greater strength?***

 * Planning and estimating
 * Technical

-Knowing that every person in your team needs to understand the code, how do you plan to approach the day-to-day development?
+***Knowing that every person in your team needs to understand the code, how do you plan to approach the day-to-day development?***

 Pair programming, switching between 1 driver and 2 navigators

-### Conflict Resolution:
+### Conflict Resolution

-What will your team do if one person is pulling all the weight while the other person is not contributing?
+***What will your team do if one person is pulling all the weight while the other person is not contributing?***

 Raise concern to the group as soon as possible.
 If that does not solve the problem we will go to the TA, then JB.

-What will your team do if one person is taking over the project and not letting the other member contribute?
+***What will your team do if one person is taking over the project and not letting the other member contribute?***

 Raise concern to the group as soon as possible.
 If that does not solve the problem we will go to the TA, then JB.

-How will you approach each other and the challenge of building an application knowing that it is impossible for two people to be at the exact same place in understanding and skill level?
+***How will you approach each other and the challenge of building an application knowing that it is impossible for two people to be at the exact same place in understanding and skill level?***

 * be considerate of different skill levels and learning styles
 * shift perspective from "just finishing the project" to using this as an opportunity to grow, teach, and learn-